 - You can take pain relievers, if needed, as long as your doctor says it is safe to do so.

 - You will need to use a walker or crutches and keep weight off your foot.

 Arthroscopy uses small cuts in the skin.
 Compared to regular surgery, you may have:

 - Faster recovery

 The small cuts will heal quickly, and you may be able to resume your normal activities in a few days.
-However, if your doctor had to repair a lot of tissue in your ankle, it may take several weeks to heal.
+But, if a lot of tissue in your ankle had to be repaired, it may take several weeks to heal.
 How quickly you heal depends on how complicated the surgery was.